 - Integrated door shelving with tall bottle storage

 - Interior light

 - Reversible door hinge

-- 12 month in-home service warranty
+- 12 months parts and labor coverage with in-home service

 Energy Star Rated: